edward013/Romulator-2021/Interface/readme.txt

 The interface will be the part on your computer and control the Romulator to react.

-Constants.cs contain the constants you need to use will operating the program.exe.
+Constants.cs contain the constants you need to use while operating the program.exe.

 Program.cs contain the main program for interface.